srinivaschintu485/Fine_Tuning/README.md

 pythia-410m: A larger 410-million parameter version of the Pythia model used for comparison.

 These models are fine-tuned on custom datasets using the Hugging Face Transformers and Datasets libraries.
+ Requirements

+To run the notebooks, ensure you have the following dependencies installed:

+Python 3.8+

+NumPy

+Pandas

+Scikit-learn

+Matplotlib

+Seaborn

+Hugging Face Transformers

+PyTorch